Da-Real-Kryall/Mandelbrot-Viewer/readme.md

 The project should build and run; make sure the terminal is of an adequate font size and has large enough dimensions; as these are determined only at the start of execution.

+It's reccomended that you increase the size of your terminal window for a higher resolution and frankly better looking output.

 ## Controls:
 * '`q`' will quit the program.
 * '`-`' and '`=`' will squeeze and stretch your perspective vertically; to compensate for string characters usually being taller than they are wide.